Do I actually need social media?

 With each Twitter post or “Tweet”, you are only able to type a maximum of 280 characters, so each tweet is very concise!
 Tweets that have an image or link with them also perform better than just text.

 You shouldn’t only post about your book – posting about current events and entertainment you are enjoying, such as other books you are reading or TV shows that you are watching is beneficial to reach a wider audience.
 A great way to join the conversation is to talk about trending topics and relate it back to your book when and if you can!
-There are also popular hashtags associated with author and writer life on Twitter that you can use – try tagging all of your relevant content with #AuthorCommunity and #WritingCommunity.
+You can also use popular hashtags associated with author and writer life.
+Try tagging all of your relevant content with #AuthorCommunity and #WritingCommunity.

 Other platforms include LinkedIn, which is great for the business authors out there, Youtube, which focuses on long form videos, and Pinterest, which I mentioned above.
 Social media is definitely an investment of your time, but we do find that it pays off in the long run.
 And most of all, remember to have fun with it!